djoca/flight-control-web/README.md

 # Flight Control Web

-This is a web interface for the Flight Control API
+This is a web interface for the Flight Control API.

 ## Getting started

+This project requires the Flight Control API to be running.
+If you haven't already done so, [get it running](https://github.com/djoca/flight-control-api) before proceeding.

 1. Make sure you have Git and NPM installed.
 2. Clone this repository locally.